Here are five different ways to say hello in Russian. Because greetings should always be no. 1 on your list...

 Back to our main mission, the longest German word that was not created artificially seems to be rindfleischetikettierungsüberwachungsaufgabenübertragungsgesetz (63 letters).
 The word literally means “law delegating beef label monitoring”.

 Donaudampfschiffahrtselektrizitätenhauptbetriebswerkbauunterbeamtengesellschaft (79 letters), was crowned the longest published word in the German language by the 1972 Guinness Book of World Records, but it seems that even longer words are possible.
 The gigantic word translates to “Association for Subordinate Officials of the Main Maintenance Building of the Danube Steam Shipping Electrical Services”.

-The longest word in Spanish and other honorable mentions from eleven more languages
+The longest word in Spanish and 11 other languages

 The longest word in Afrikaans

 Tweedehandsemotorverkoopsmannevakbondstakingsvergaderingsameroeperstoespraakskrywerspersverklaringuitreikingsmediakonferensieaankondiging (136 letters) – translates to “issuable media conference’s announcement at a press release regarding the convener’s speech at a secondhand car dealership union’s strike meeting”.